amancevice/slackend/README.md

 **Advantages**

-- Separates the concerns of handling & responding to incoming requests and the logic to act on them.
-Expanding the functionality of your Slack app can be accomplished independently of this service.
+- Separates the concerns of responding to incoming requests and the logic to handle them.
+  - Handlers can be added/removed independently of this app; deploy once and forget.
+  - Requests can be published to any platform.
+  - Handlers can be written in any language supported by the topic trigger.
-- Designed to work within serverless frameworks, such as [AWS Lambda](https://aws.amazon.com/lambda/), but is agnostic to both the deployment and publishing platforms.
-The service could be deployed on AWS, for example, but publish messages on Google Pub/Sub.
+- Designed to work within serverless frameworks, such as [AWS Lambda](https://aws.amazon.com/lambda/) or [Google Cloud Functions](https://cloud.google.com/functions/docs/).
 - Authenticates requests using Slack's [signing secrets](https://api.slack.com/docs/verifying-requests-from-slack) so you'll know that events published to internal triggers/queues are verified.

 **Drawbacks**

 - Slack has a strict 3-second lifetime for many API operations, so it is critical that your asynchronous tasks complete quickly.
 Cold start times of some serverless computing platforms may be prohibitively slow.

-## Usage
+## Local Setup

 Run a local instance of your slack app by cloning this repository, configuring settings, installing dependencies, and starting the express server.

-Copy [`.env.example`](./.env.example) to `.env` and supply keys/settings.
+Configure settings by copying [`.env.example`](./.env.example) to `.env` and adding your keys/settings.

 ```bash
 cp .env.example .env